ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

-Virtual threads almost entirely support the API and semantics of the pre-existing _Thread_ class.
-Their implementation effectively shifts the task of handling OS thread blocking from the programmer to the JVM.
-But to get a real performance gain and avoid known pitfalls, the programmer must know the details of this implementation.
+Virtual threads almost entirely support the API and semantics of the pre-existing `Thread` class.
+They are a useful abstraction that effectively shifts the problem of OS thread blocking from a programmer to the JVM.
+But to get a real performance gain and avoid known pitfalls, the programmer needs to know the details of virtual threads implementation.

 ### Do not use virtual threads for CPU-bound tasks

 The OS scheduler for platform threads is _preemptive_.
 The OS scheduler uses _time slices_ to periodically suspend and resume platform threads.
 Thus, multiple platform threads executing CPU-bound tasks will eventually show progress even if none of them explicitly yields.

-The JVM scheduler for virtual threads is _non-preemptive_ (see "Modern operating systems", 4th edition, by Andrew S. Tanenbaum and Herbert Bos, 2015).
+The JVM scheduler for virtual threads is _non-preemptive_ (see "Modern operating systems", by Andrew S. Tanenbaum and Herbert Bos, 4th edition, 2015).
 A virtual thread is suspended only if it is blocked on an I/O or other supported operation.
 If you run a virtual thread with a CPU-bound task, this thread monopolizes the OS thread until the task is completed, and other virtual threads experience _starvation_.

 ### Write blocking synchronous code in the thread-per-task style